-In 2011 I rode LOTOJA with the Huntsman’s Hometown Heroes program to raise money for cancer research and to make my ride more meaningful.
-I have made the decision along with several of my friends to ride LOTOJA with the program again in 2012.
+In 2011 and 2012 I rode LOTOJA with the Huntsman’s Hometown Heroes program to raise money for cancer research and to make my ride more meaningful.
+I have made the decision along with several of my friends to ride LOTOJA with the program again in 2013.
 I think my pursuits are selfish enough that in my A race, I should spend time separating my friends from their money and doing it for a great cause.

 Cancer has hit my family pretty hard.
 My Grandpa Montee died from complications from the surgery to remove pollups from his colon.
 My Grandma — we call her Mimi — had a full mastectomy in January 2011 because of breast cancer.
 My Father-in_Law James “Jim” Jorgensen slowly died from the impact of cancer coupled with the treatment of the disease.
 Finally, my Sister-in-Law Kathy Brimhall has a very rare form of cancer that is very painful.
 Since last year she has undergone some amazing treatments that have helped prolong her life and given her family, including us, more time with her.
 Her fight has been tough, be she has been up to the task and so far, continues to win.

 My Grandpa Charles Montee was a stud.
 His Mom died when he was young and he had to take responsibility for himself, his brother, and sister.
 He worked his tail off and ended up working in surface coal mines and maintaining a farm in Southeast Kansas.
 He was a hard worker until a week before the surgery that took him from us.